xMoAlaa7/NetAuto/README.md

 ## SW_config_playbook.yml

-IOS modules used here are: ios_config, ios_vlans, ios_l2_interfaces, ios_l3_interfaces
+**IOS modules used here are:** ios_config, ios_vlans, ios_l2_interfaces, ios_l3_interfaces

-This playbook's main task is to configure VLANs, L2 Interfaces, and L3 Management Interfaces on Cisco switches.
+This playbook's main objective is to configure VLANs, L2 Interfaces, and L3 Management Interfaces on Cisco switches.
 It imports  the vlans, l2_interfaces, mgmt_interfaces roles which rely on iterating to configure the switches.
 Iterations are applied on dictionaries containing the required configurations that are present in a host_vars file named after the each switch's ansible_host name provided in the inventory file.

 *SW_config_playbook.yml*